mamewotoko/podplayer/README.md

     * display mark which is already played, new item etc...
     * to reduce reload of podcast
     * show description of playing episode
-    * cache podcast icon
-        * avoid loading podcast when UI is switched
     * save podcast list and updated time as state
 * support play previous item when KEYCODE_MEDIA_PREVIOUS button is pressed
 * optimize initialization of podplayer